Zero Time Dilemma: Synopsis

 The nine participants of the Dcom experiment are kidnapped by a masked individual known as Zero, who makes them play a coin toss; if they win, they are set free with no memory of what happened, and if they lose they awake in a facility separated into three wards, with one team in each.
 After losing, they are forced to play the "Decision Game", and submit a vote for one of the teams; the one with the most votes gets executed.
 At this point, the story starts branching into different timelines depending on player choices.

 In one timeline, Phi is killed, and Diana and Sigma are trapped in the facility.
 They discover a transporter device, which they use to send copies of themselves to another timeline; their original selves remain, however, and the transporter takes ten months to recharge.
 They begin a relationship, and Diana later gives birth to fraternal twins, a boy and a girl whom they name Delta and Phi.
 Using the recharged transporter, they send the babies to the past, to keep them safe from Zero.
 In another timeline, Akane realizes that Carlos can send his consciousness between timelines in times of danger, which she calls "Spacetime Human Internal Fluctuating Transfer", or "shifting".
 Through the resonance from Carlos's ability, C-Team shifts between timelines to collect passwords, but Zero sends the boy in the helmet – revealed to be a humanoid robot named Sean – to attack them for violating the rules.

 Carlos flees by shifting to the timeline that the copies of Diana and Sigma had been transported to.
 Diana and Sigma reach a room with sleeping pods, where they find and wake up Eric and Sean, and find the dead bodies of the remaining participants.
 Armed with a shotgun, Eric demands to know who killed Mira; Carlos says that he must be innocent as he was in the C Ward, but Diana realizes that the wards are not separate: there is only one lounge, which changes its appearance using projection mapping.
 They realize that only one team is active at a time, while the rest are kept asleep in the pods.
-Sean reveals Zero's true identity: he is Delta, an elderly man thought to be wheelchair-bound, deaf, blind and mute, who had been with Q-Team the entire time, but off-camera from the player's perspective.
+Sean reveals Zero's true identity: he is Delta, an elderly man thought to be unable to walk, deaf, blind and mute, who had been with Q-Team the entire time, but off-camera from the player's perspective.
 He admits that he killed Mira, who is revealed to be a serial killer called the Heart Ripper, and prevents the participants from escaping by using his esper abilities to make Eric shoot everyone but Diana.